 Midsummer, I got a text from a woman who was a ‘friend of a friend of a friend’ who had read my blog piece, ‘A Nice Place to Visit.’
 Similarly forced to leave her beloved California because of her husband’s career, someone had sent her my contact info.
 At the time of our first chat, we cracked up as it was discovered NEITHER OF US knew the people who had supposedly connected us.
 I don’t believe in coincidences; I think that’s how God works.

 What began as phone chats about moving anxiety (essentially my overbearing relocation advice) has grown into a true sisterhood.
 Of course we walk, but we’ve also grocery shopped and protested together.
-If you got the Johnson family Christmas card this year with Jack golfing in our living room, you’ve seen what an exceptional photographer she is.
 We are very different in some endearing ways and I think she’d agree that we are also similar in our mutual affection for each other.

 There are other new-found confidants I could describe, but my message on nurturing relationships that can be as meaningful as those from our past is simple: make intimate friendships a priority.
 Find ways to spend time together, even if it’s just running errands or exercising together.
 Offer help when they don’t ask.
 Ask for help when you would have shied away from it before.
 Those of us who are managing to just barely endure life’s busiest era can appreciate what Michelle Obama herself had to learn: our sense of belonging in the world is secured by our inner circle.